Health Insurance Portability and Accountability Act (HIPAA)

 Setting the Inactivity Period

-Note: The inactivity timeout feature cannot be disabled.
+Please note: The inactivity timeout feature cannot be disabled.

 Your security settings in LawVu can be accessed from Organization Settings > General Settings > Security.